Phuket’s Biggest Water Park with 25+ Rides and Wave Pool

 Eat a big breakfast before you arrive.
 Outside food and water are strictly banned, and security checks bags thoroughly.
 Inside, expect to pay 250-350 Baht for fried rice or pad thai.
 The refillable drink cup at 399 Baht is a decent value if you’re staying all day, as it includes unlimited soft drink refills.

-If you plan to visit often, the Super Save Pass costs 2,999 Baht for 180 days of unlimited entry.
-It pays for itself after two visits.
+If you plan to visit often, the Nagon Pass costs 7,199 Baht for 365 days of unlimited entry.
+It also gives your friends and family (up to 15 people per month) a 15% discount on tickets.

 Andamanda Water Park Video